zachlatta/amelia/README.md

 you change location.

-Amelia was created during the [Burbank Game+Hack](http://burbankgamehack.com/) and won second place.
+Amelia was created during the [Burbank Game+Hack](http://burbankgamehack.com/) and won second place in the open challenge.
 It also won the Mashery API prize.

 #### How To Use